Krs-ceri/RaspberryPi/README.md

 file_client.cpp : send log.json when receiving in data, then delete it (change dir : line 41/85/104)

-file_server.cpp : receive data from tcp connection, and save it as "log.json"
+file_server.cpp : receive data from tcp connection, and save it as "log.json" (change dir : line 41/85/104)